 Defining racism as a public health crisis

 One common, cross-cutting theme that has emerged in all these priorities is how people of color suffer from worst outcomes in all aspects of health and human services due to racism.
 Because of this, The Center for Community Solutions has begun engaging on racism as a public health crisis first at the state-level, then on the local level.
 To that end, we at Community Solutions define racism as a public health crisis as a showing of how racism—especially systemic and interpersonal racism—places barriers on people of color from achieving the healthiest versions of themselves.
-This ultimately leads to shorter life expectancies and an increased exposure to physical and mental illnesses.
+This ultimately leads to shorter life expectancies and increased exposure to physical and mental illnesses.

 We need to act after passing declarations in order to make concrete changes across community and policy levels.